LoganHyslop/LoganHyslop.github.io/_pages/about.md

   - /about.html
 ---

-Hello, my name is Logan Hyslop, and I am currently a rising fourth year undergraduate at UCLA, where I am studying math.
+Hello, my name is Logan Hyslop, I like math.
+I'll be a PhD student at Harvard this fall.

 Some facts about me: I enjoy sailing and doing math, lately I seem to be listening to a lot of Kid Cudi, and I have ADHD.

-I am unofficially advised by [Paul Balmer](https://www.math.ucla.edu/~balmer).
+Currently I am at UCLA, where I am unofficially advised by [Paul Balmer](https://www.math.ucla.edu/~balmer).

 ## Interests